niclabs/docker/embeddable/README.md

 * [Contiki-NG OS sources](https://github.com/contiki-ng/contiki-ng) with support for IoT-Lab boards (in $HOME/contiki-ng)
 * Cooja simulator

-We provide a Docker image for this container hosted on DockerHub, as `niclabs/embeddable`.
+We provide a Docker image for this container hosted on DockerHub, as `niclabs/embeddable` (or `niclabs/embeddable:contiki-ng`) for the full image and `niclabs/embeddable:minimal` for the minimal image.

 # Setup